hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 Here are some statements, we'll detail them through the article :

 *	The key may be an integer or a string.
-If a string is used, a `zend_string` structure is used, for ints : a `zend_ulong`
+If a string is used, a `zend_string` structure is used, for ints : a `zend_ulong` (which in a platform unsigned extended long).
 *	The hashtable must always remember the order the elements are inserted.
 *	The hashtable is auto-resizable, that is it auto-grows when needed and can shrink under some circumstances.
 *	Internally, the table size is always a power of two, for performance point and memory alignment purpose.